DovydasJanulaitis/neighborhood-map-p8/README.md

 - Run `npm start` to run the local server
 - The app will launch in your default browser on `localhost:3000`

+## Production

+Run `npm build`.
+This will build the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+By default, it also includes a service worker so that your app loads from local cache on future visits.

 ## Dependencies
 - Project uses React framework
 - This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)